TonySac/Ender3NG-Build/sourcing.md

 <small>Prices in USD</small>

 Not all costs were accounted for but this gives a rough estimate.
-I discuss some of these categories in more detail on the following pages.
+Assuming and Ender style printer is already on hand, I expect most people can complete this conversion for less than $300 USD in parts.